MhmRhm/DotBashHistory/docs/_posts/2024-05-08-eat-git-part-1.md

     - Merging
     - Rebasing
     - Conflicts
-5. Do and Don't
+5. Do and Undo
-    - Commit on the main Branch
+    - Commit on Wrong Branch
     - Merge in Rebase Workflow
-    - Feature Branch That Tracks the main Branch
-    - Checkouts While There is Work in Index
-    - Commit Before Configuring User Name and Email

 In Part 1, we get to know Git and become comfortable using it.
 If you're curious and want to understand what everyone is talking about, this part should